sSegev/SSUIViewMiniMe/README.md

 --------
 SSUIViewMiniMe takes your UIView and creates a small version of it with an indicator of your location on the original UIView.

-The example showen in the GIF above is in the `SSUIViewMiniMeDemo/` directory:
+The example shown in the GIF above is in the `SSUIViewMiniMeDemo/` directory:

 Features
 --------